Artist Services: Creative Culture

 Creative Culture provides 10-month-long fellowship experiences for emerging filmmakers looking to produce two short film projects in a collaborative community.
 Fellows receive access to production equipment and space, mentorship, and the JBFC’s industry network.

-Residencies in Creative Culture are four–six week intensive experiences for established filmmakers looking to work of a feature film project.
+Residencies in Creative Culture are four–six week intensive experiences for established filmmakers looking to work on a feature film project.
 Residents receive housing, a private editing suite, a weekly stipend, and access to the resources available at the Media Arts Lab and JBFC Theater.
 Residencies are by invitation only, with filmmakers being selected through partnerships with other like-minded organizations.
 Creative Culture currently partners with the following organizations to curate filmmakers-in-residence: True/False Film Festival, Greenhouse Film Centre, and Middlebury New Filmmakers Festival.

 This program is invite-only.
 For more information, please contact email@example.com.